jonathanjma/jonathanjma.github.io/_experiences/alpha_cubesat.md

 As part of NASA's CubeSat Launch Initiative, the Alpha CubeSat mission aims to launch a 1U cubesat from the International Space Station and verify the performance of an ultralight light sail.

+As someone who had close to no knowledge about CubeSats prior to SSDS, I was drawn by the opportunity to try working in a field that I had never tried before.
+Not to mention that working with space related things is just awesome!

-I have worked on 2 projects during my time at SSDS: rewriting the CubeSat ground station from the Clojure functional programming language to the Python Flask framework + React.js and a ground station to process and display data from the ChipSat computers attached to the light sail.
+During my time at SSDS, I mainly worked on 2 projects: rewriting the CubeSat ground station software from the Clojure functional programming language to the Python Flask framework + React and a ground station to process and display data from the ChipSat computers attached to the light sail using Elasticsearch and Kibana.

 In addition to software projects, I also worked in the cleanroom to help assemble the [flight version](#cubesat-pictures) of the cubesat!